With free cinema tickets and up to 6.2.5% interest on savings, is it worth opening this current account with Lloyds?

 Club Lloyds overdraft

-With a Club Lloyds account you’ll get a £50 interest-free buffer.
-Beyond that the rate you’ll be charged on any arranged overdraft could vary.
+With a Club Lloyds account, switchers can get a £300 interest-free overdraft for the first three months, falling to a £50 interest-free buffer after this.
+Beyond these limits the rate you’ll be charged on any arranged overdraft could vary.

 Club Lloyds customers actually get a lower rate than standard Lloyds customers – but that doesn’t mean it’s a reason to choose the bank.